This Coconut Chutney is Made for Lunch!!

 Instructions

-2. In a Blender mix all ingredients and ground coarsely without a drop of water
+In a blender, add all the ingredients and grind coarsely without adding even a drop of water.